Ownerman123/Trying-to-sell/README.md

 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) license.

+## Contributing
+If you would like to contribute, please follow these steps:

+- Fork the repository: Click the fork button.
+- Make your changes: Clone your fork and make the changes on your local machine.
+- Create a pull request: Push your changes to your fork and then create a pull request from your fork to the main repository.

 ## Questions
 If you have any questions about the project, feel free to reach out!